curl/everything-curl/http/conditionals.md

 # Conditionals

-Sometimes users want to avoid downloading a file again if the exact same file maybe already has been been downloaded the day before.
-This can be done by making the HTTP transfer "conditioned" on something. curl supports two different conditions: the file time stamp and etag.
+Sometimes users want to avoid downloading a file again if the exact same file maybe already has been downloaded the day before.
+This can be done by making the HTTP transfer "conditioned" on something. curl supports two different conditions: the file timestamp and etag.

 ## Check by modification date